I’m a certified snowboard instructor and here’s my review of the best snowboard gloves with wrist guards.

-We all want to stay safe and warm while going for snowboarding, a good pair of snowboarding gloves with wrist protection can satisfy both needs by keeping your hands warm and dry and protecting your wrist from injuries.
-In this article, we are going to talk about everything you need to know about getting a pair of snowboarding gloves with a built-in wrist guard that best fits.
+We all want to stay warm and safe while going out snowboarding, a good pair of snowboarding gloves with wrist guards can satisfy both needs by keeping your hands warm and dry and protecting your wrist from injuries.

-A pair of snowboard gloves or mittens with wrist protection normally exist as a pair of gloves with built-in wrist guard under the gloves.
-These wrist guards are specifically built for use with the gloves, they are either made by metal or plastic, most are flexible and strong so they can absorb the shock when you fall.
+These wrist guards are specifically built for use with the gloves, they are either made of metal or plastic, most are flexible and strong so they can absorb the shock when you fall.

 For advanced to expert riders?
 Honestly, I think you need more protection than beginners because you are now either riding at a higher speed or in some very difficult trails, your injuries would be so much worse than a beginner if an accident does happen.
 Or maybe you are a park lover?
 Sure you need a good pair of wrist guards for all those jumps, kicker, half pipe!

 The more you love snowboarding, the more you should keep yourself safe.

 So we have talked about the importance of wearing a wrist guard, why should we get a pair of snowboarding gloves with wrist protection?

 As I mentioned in my other article about tips for first-time snowboarders, it is always a good idea for us to bring less to the mountain, having a pair of snowboard protection gloves can save some room for putting your necessity like chocolate bars, lipsticks and less chance of losing them.

 In my experience, the most common items you can find in the lost and found are usually gloves, and the only reason for me to buy a pair of new wrist guards had been and still is: I lost them.
 I’ve never lost my gloves but I’ve lost over 5 pairs of wrist guards in my snowboarding life.